 “I’ll introduce him and make sure he knows the team has dibs on everything.
 Will the guys on the JV or varsity teams be coming in for weight training this afternoon?”

 “No. It’s reserved for the freshman football team.
 The other teams have it eighth period and before school.
 I’ll add Todd’s name to the list for this afternoon so he won’t get hassled by Coach Lenning.”

 “Thanks, Coach.
 I’ll see you tomorrow.”
-Before I left the classroom I pulled my cell from my backpack and sent Todd a text message: ‘wt rm is ok’
+Before I left the classroom I pulled my cell from my backpack and sent Todd a text message: ‘wt rm is okay for you 7th period’

 As I walked to my Creative Writing class I wondered what Ms. Porzio would say about my poems.
 All of a sudden I thought of something and stopped.
 What if she wanted me to read my poems?
 Shit!
 I should have thought of that before turning them in.
 Whatever.

 I got to class and sat down.
 When the bell rang Ms. Porzio got right to the poems we’d turned in.

 “I have to say that I liked your poems.
 Some were very funny, and that’s something I hadn’t expected.
 Some were personal, and others covered a wide range of topics including love, longing, romance, irritation, anger, and much more.
 I’m going to ask each of you if you want to read your poems.
 You can say no if you’re embarrassed to read what you’ve written.
 However, I hope you all will read your poems.

 “When you come up to the front of the class to read your poems please read the title and the two poem types you selected.
 When you’re ready to read, state the name of first type and read that poem, then state the second type and read that poem.
 Then return to your seat.

 “Please don’t applaud or ask questions during the readings.”